ga4gh-schemablocks/projects-template/README.md

 # SchemaBlocks template

-This is the template repository for SchemaBlocks projects, also including the schema files for the {S}[B] 'blocks" format.
+This is the template repository for SchemaBlocks projects, also including the schema files for the {S}[B] "blocks" format.